manaakiwhenua/agent_template/README.md

 Taken directly from the land use category's `emissions` parameter.

 #### Value
 The economic value of outputs from this patch in the previous year (NZD).

+**This section needs to be brought into accord with product-yield an product-value calculations.**

 | Land use | Land use name     | Value                     |
 |----------|-------------------|---------------------------|